Skip to main content

 Medical Entrepreneurship and Innovation Group (MEIIG)

-Executives: Sura Alshamary, Xiao Zhang, Sydni Bird
+Executives: Sydni Bird

 The Medical Entrepreneurship and Innovation Group serves to provide students with the skill set to grow their ideas and projects.
 We seek to provide students with resources such as speakers and skills nights, and want to create an environment that facilitates development of innovative and entrepreneurial ideas in healthcare.